 TIP: Don’t pour your dressing over baby greens and try to toss them, the dressing will saturate the delicate leaves, and they’ll wilt and stick together.
 Not a good thing.
 I suggest one of two things: either serve the salad dry, and let everyone drizzle dressing on their own plate, or put the dressing at the bottom of the bowl, top with the lettuce, and toss just before serving, right at the table.

-I use triple washed spring greens in the plastic tubs, that way they’re clean and dry.
-I don’t want to wash delicate greens like this because it’s time consuming and very difficult to get them completely dry.
+I try to avoid washing delicate greens like this because it’s time consuming and very difficult to get them completely dry.
 The tubs are well worth it!

 What do edible flowers taste like?